Aidas-dev/VU-QE-Finance-Project/README.md

 # VU-QE-Finance-Project
-Useful financial python and/or R scripts and tools.
+Useful financial python scripts and tools.

 ## The given task: